Guvvala-Prasanth-Reddy/Random-Forests/README.md

 ## Description

-UNM CS 529 Project 1.
-Random forests developed from scratch.
+UNM CS 529 Project 1: Development of random forest classifier from scratch.

 ## Instructions for Use